google/etils/docs/api-design.md

 ### A bad error message is a bug

-Just by looking at the error, user should understand why they got the error and how to solve it.
+Just by looking at the error, users should understand why they got the error and how to solve it.

 *   When the error is raised deeply inside the codebase,